immense/immybot-documentation/halo-integration-setup.md

 ## Plug in the Client ID and Client Secret in ImmyBot

-Create a HaloPSA Integration Link and fill in the **Integritation Settings**
+Create a HaloPSA Integration Link and fill in the **Integration Settings**

 ![image](https://user-images.githubusercontent.com/18588314/184726437-c4398dec-1add-48c3-9443-88dc1b384c5b.png)